 - Because I'm using inline numbering rather than headings, I want to be sure that the numbering scheme is not connected to a Style, so I choose [no style] in the Link level to style drop-down.

 - Usually, Number alignment defaults to left; I double-check that here.
-You may run into situations in which you want the number to align differently (usually with long legal-style numbering like “1.02.03.”); if that’s a common situation for you, let me know in the Comments below so I can cover that in a future post.
+You may run into situations in which you want the number to align differently (usually with long legal-style numbering like "1.02.03.").

 - Aligned at is different from Number alignment.
 Number alignment is where the number itself is aligned relative to the tab stop where the trailing period, etc., would be.
 Aligned at sets where the beginning of the numbered paragraph is relative to the left margin.
 In this example, I want "ARTICLE" to start right at the left-hand margin, so I set Aligned at to 0.

 - Follow number with determines what will create the space between your automatic number and the following text.
 You can choose Space, Tab character, or Nothing.
-Here, I chose Space because Roman numerals can get quite long, and inserting a tab afterward could create some awkwardly inconsistent spacing.
+Here, I chose Space because Roman numerals can get quite long, and inserting a tab afterward could create some awkwardly inconsistent spacing between the numbering and the first part of the paragraph.

 - Now that I'm completed all of the setup for ARTICLES (level 1 of my multilevel list), I'll move on to the SECTIONS portion (level 2) by clicking the 2 under Click level to modify.
 Notice how the preview pane to the right changes to show the indentation of the second level.